Flash-ang/lua-mod/README.md

 * set http header cookie.
 * save session variables into file.
 * load session variables from file.
+* get session from cookie
-* get settings from cookie, random generate cookie "LUA_SESSION_ID" if does not exists.
+* random generate session "LUA_SESSION_ID" and add into cookie if does not exists.
 * set session from query string.

 requirement :